red-hat-data-services/NeMo-Guardrails/docs/getting-started/installation-guide.md

 ## Installing from source code

-NeMo Guardrails is under active development and the main branch always contains the latest development version.
+The NeMo Guardrails toolkit is under active development and the main branch always contains the latest development version.
 To install from source:

 1. Clone the repository: